jakejs/jake/README.md

   }
 , 'after': function () {
     // Do some teardown here
   }
+, 'beforeEach': function () {
+    // Something to do before every test
+  }
+, 'afterEach': function () {
+    // Something to do after every test
+  }
 , 'sync test': function () {
     // Assert something